hwdong/hwdong-old.github.io/_posts/2016-10-16-poission image editting.md

 The program is tested using the images from internet.

-The simple program can be downloaded [here](http://hwdong.com/prog_images/DPIE.zip) (waring : the size of a image should be power of 2.
+The simple program can be downloaded [here](http://hwdong.com/prog_images/DPIE.zip) (warning : the size of a image should be power of 2.
 My machine onlye support OpenGL 1 so I didn't use OpenGL 2 to show images of any size ).